levontumanyan/Cgames/tictactoe/README.md

 - add a condition for the game to end in draw if all the boxes have been filled and no winner so far

 ## Bugs at the moment
+- when trying to display a winning banner in the screen, right before a game is over.
+The last move that results in a win, gets shown for an instant then disappears

 ## Bugs resolved